Read more about the changes made on December 15 here.

 15.12 Cumulative Rights; Injunctions.

-The rights and remedies of the parties under this Agreement are cumulative, and each party may exercise any of its rights and enforce any of its remedies under this Agreement, along with all other rights and remedies available to it at law, in equity or under the Financial Services Terms.
-Any material breach by a party of Section 7 or Section 8 of these General Terms could cause the non-breaching party irreparable harm for which the non-breaching party has no adequate remedies at law.
-Accordingly, the non-breaching party is entitled to seek specific performance or injunctive relief for the breach.
+The rights and remedies of the parties under this Agreement are cumulative, and each party may exercise any of its rights and enforce any of its remedies under this Agreement, along with all other rights and remedies available to it at Law, in equity or under the Financial Services Terms.
+Any material breach by a party of Section 7 or Section 8 of these General Terms could cause a non-breaching party irreparable harm for which a non-breaching party has no adequate remedies at law.
+Accordingly, each non-breaching party is entitled to seek specific performance or injunctive relief for the breach.

 15.13 Entire Agreement.